 - Seattle Municipal Code Sec.
 23.40.040 – Reasonable accommodation

 - Snohomish County Code Ch.
-30.43E - Reasonable Accomodation
+30.43E – Reasonable accommodation

-- Regulating Group Homes in the Twenty First Century: The Limits of Municipal Authority, by Ted Gathe, City Attorney of Vancouver, April 2013 (posted with permission of the author) - This paper provides an overview of the legal issues related to the siting and regulation of group homes.
+- MRSC: Regulating Group Homes in the Twenty First Century: The Limits of Municipal Authority (2013, posted with permission of the author) – This paper by Ted Gathe, former city attorney of Vancouver, provides an overview of the legal issues related to the siting and regulation of group homes.
 It discusses court decisions about various approaches that local governments have used to regulate group homes, and the resulting limits on the use of such regulations.

-- Group Homes, Local Land Use, and the Fair Housing Act, Joint Statement of the Department of Justice and the Department of Housing and Urban Development, August 18, 1999 - This still relevant joint statement addresses the Fair Housing Act's effect on the ability of local governments to exercise control over group living arrangements, particularly for persons with disabilities, in a helpful questions and answer format.
+- U.S. Department of Justice & Department of Housing and Urban Development: Group Homes, Local Land Use, and the Fair Housing Act (2016) – This joint statement addresses the Fair Housing Act's effect on the ability of local governments to exercise control over group living arrangements, particularly for persons with disabilities, in a helpful questions and answer format.

-- Discriminatory Zoning and the Fair Housing Act, Disability Rights Network of Pennsylvania, February 2007 - Written from the perspective of disability rights advocates, this document provides helpful summaries of and citations to case law dealing with local government regulation, particularly zoning, of group homes.
+- Disability Rights Network of Pennsylvania: Discriminatory Zoning and the Fair Housing Act (2018) – Written from the perspective of disability rights advocates, this document provides helpful summaries of and citations to case law dealing with local government regulation, particularly zoning, of group homes.